 हिन्दी / Hindi (pdf)

-All your trash should be bagged and placed in your green dumpster or cart (see links for drop-off recycling options for certain items).
+All your garbage should be bagged and placed in your green dumpster or cart (see links for special drop-off recycling options for certain items).

 Hazardous waste, including CFL bulbs, batteries, oil-based paint, chemicals, pesticides, propane tanks, and automobile fluids, do not belong in the trash.
 Bring them to these locations for proper disposal:

 - Factoria Household Hazardous Waste Drop-Off Site

 There is no cost for disposal of hazardous material.